vsthepen/Cohort-Analysis/README.md

 ![DAX - Customer retention %](https://user-images.githubusercontent.com/115559534/227919428-7b8b2469-9d8e-4377-a97f-05a819261f21.png)

-•	**Customer Avg.
-Spend** i.e., the average amount spent by new customers in the first month after acquisition, and throughout the following 12 months.
+•	**Avg. amount spent** i.e., the average amount spent by new customers in the first month of acquisition, and throughout the following 12 months.

 ![DAX - New Customer Avg. spend](https://user-images.githubusercontent.com/115559534/227919746-e07dea84-feb8-47f5-b0d0-38828692b1c1.png)

--	Some of the variables created when building the DAX formulas include:
+-	Variables created when building the DAX formulas include:

 •	*FirstOrderMonth*: This is the earliest date a purchase was made by a customer.